AdobeDocs/experience-manager-cloud-service.en/help/assets/share-assets.md

    * In the **[!UICONTROL Subject]** box, type a subject to specify the purpose of the assets that are shared.
    * In the **[!UICONTROL Message]** box, type a message if necessary.
    * In the **[!UICONTROL Expiration]** field, use the date picker to specify an expiration date and time for the link.
-   * Enable the **[!UICONTROL Allow download of original file]** check box to allow the recipients to download the original rendition.
+   * Enable the **[!UICONTROL Allow download of the original file]** check box to allow the recipients to download the original rendition.

 1. Click **[!UICONTROL Share]**.
 A message confirms that the link is shared with the users.
 The users receive an email containing the shared link.